-In 2070, the Shell scenario has 8 billion tonnes of carbon dioxide sucked out of the atmosphere, which (if the technology works) could require a land area up to five times the size of India.
+In 2070, the Shell scenario has 8 billion tonnes of carbon dioxide sucked out of the atmosphere, which (if the technology works) could require a land area up to 1.5 times the size of India.
 Another 10 billion tonnes is captured when emitted.
 This combined 18 billion tonnes is equivalent to about half of today’s emissions.

 Carbon-sucking technologies so far exist only in theoretical models.
 Carbon-capturing technologies have been tested in pilot projects, most of which have been unsuccessful, leading governments and companies who previously advocated for the technologies now to cancel projects and funding.
 In the words of Francesco Starace, the Enel CEO and chair of trade association Eurelectric, “I think [carbon capture and storage] has not been successful.
 It doesn’t work, let’s call it what it is – it is simply too expensive, too cumbersome, the technology didn’t fly.”

 So, Shell proposes gambling on the invention of new technologies, in order to have a modest chance of avoiding the severe dangers at and above 2°C. That is not “stringent defense” of the 2°C limit.
 It is not “pursuing efforts” to keep warming to 1.5°C. It is not aligned with the Paris goals.